thangckt/github-desktop-plus/README.md

 yarn
 ```

 Then, you can simply build and run the app by pressing `F5`.

-**Tips:**

-- Breakpoints should be set in the developer tools, not the VSCode editor.
+Breakpoints should be set in the developer tools, not the VSCode editor.

-- You don't need to restart the app to apply changes.
-Just reload the window (`Ctrl + Alt + R`).

 ## Why this fork?